LuigiBrosNin/UNI/Master first year/Complementi di basi di dati/Domande esame con risposta.md

 	- Operates on sequences
 	- Can receive in input $0$﻿ or $n$﻿ sequences
 	- Can output an <u>ordered and not-nested</u> sequence
-	- Explore XML elements trough n
+	- Explore XML data trough nodes.